Skadic/MA_BlockTrees/expose/01_introduction.typ

 One problem that could arise is that multiple threads write to locations in the hash table that are close to each other.
 This could lead to cache invalidation and thus reduce performance.

 To remedy this, one can try to use sharding.
 We instead use one hash table per processor and only allow one processor to access each hash table.
-The hash tables together form one contiguous range, but being pairwise disjunct.
+The hash tables together cover a contiguous range of keys, but the hash table's ranges are being pairwise disjunct.
 Whenever a read or write is requested by any processor $p$, it can identify the processor $q$ whose part of the hash table would contain the hashed value.
-The operation is then inserted into a queue for processor $q$ and subsequently handled by processor $q$.
+The operation is then inserted into a queue for processor $q$ and subsequently handled by $q$.

 == Minor Goals